cherryontech/website/src/assets/content/dictionary/ideation.md

 sources:
 - sourceurl: https://www.merriam-webster.com/dictionary/ideation
 perspectives:
-- meaning: a stage in design thinking process when team members brainstorms and explores solutions to the problem identified. it is a stage when ideas are generated and evaluated.
+- meaning: a stage in product design thinking process when team members brainstorms and explores solutions to the problem identified. it is a stage when ideas are generated and evaluated.
-  role: Software developer
+  role: Product designer

 ---